 We would next like to introduce you to new speakers joining us for the first time at our Clinical Conference: Telianne Chon, DO, FAOCA from Focused Care Anesthesia Consultants and Drs.
 Leah and Wes Templeton from Wake Forest Baptist Medical Center.
 In addition, we have an agenda full of internal speakers from Children’s Hospital Los Angeles who are ready to share their knowledge as leaders in the field of pediatric anesthesiology.
 In addition, Rebecca Margolis, DO will address systemic issues that cause burnout in healthcare providers during her talk on Well-Being on Sunday morning, an issue that has been highlighted by the pandemic.

 Our honored Digby Leigh Speaker this year is Dr. Joseph Cravero from Boston Children’s Hospital.
 He will be speaking to us about the responsible use of large data sets for pediatric anesthesia quality improvement.
 Introducing Dr. Cravero on Saturday afternoon is our Department Chair, Dr. Barry Markovitz and Dr. Tiffany Frazee.

-We are honored to Co-Chair this meeting and we want to recognize that we wouldn’t be able to do this without the help of Rosie Zesati, MAM.
-Please thank her when you get a chance.
+Planning and preparing for a meeting during such unusual times is very much a team effort.
+We want to recognize that we wouldn’t be able to do this without the help of Viva Shastry, MHA, CLSSGB, Michelle Yamaguchi, MHA, and Rosie Zesati, MAM, C-TAGME in collaboration with the team at Disney, Ruggles, and Showgear AV.
 We look forward to seeing you at the meeting.